Stackers Burger Co. – Rio Rancho, New Mexico

-Thicc Pizza Co. – Albuquerque, New Mexico
+Thicc Pizza Co. – Albuquerque & Rio Rancho, New Mexico

 As you’ve read on the tagline for Gil’s Thrilling (And Filling) Blog, your humble blogger fancies himself somewhat of a sesquipedalian (a person who tends to use big words).
 My logophilia (the love of vocabulary) is a lifelong affliction, both in English and in Spanish.
-Despite my “affair” with words, one word-related term which just doesn’t describe me is neologist (someone who uses new words).
+Despite my “affair” with words, one word-related term which just doesn’t always describe me is neologist (someone who uses new words).
 This is especially true about slang terms in fashion among the pop-culture-oriented youth.
 When it comes to such terms, I’m not far removed from groovy, bread and copacetic.
 It’s certainly not that I’m not interested in such words.
-It’s just that I don’t seem to know anyone young and cool enough to use such terms…
+It’s just that I don’t seem to know anyone young and cool enough to use such…

 Taste of Love – Albuquerque, New Mexico